joyce-lin/Project_House_Price_Prediction/README.md

 I used Numpy, Pandas, and Seaborn plots for exploratory data analysis and data cleaning.

-From the scikit-learn library, I built a series of grid-searched k-neighbors, tree-based models to try to improve my predictive accuracy.
+From the scikit-learn library, I built a series of grid-searched k-neighbors, tree-based, linear regression models to try to improve my predictive accuracy.

 My best model which gives the highest test score is "Random Forest Regressor" with below parameters: